What to Do After Your PPP Loan is Approved

 Use only funds that have been paid during the 8-week period.
-If the loan can be planned around those pay dates, Ben noted that a company can increase the likelihood of squeezing in an additional pay date.
+If the loan can be planned around those pay dates, a company can increase the likelihood of squeezing in an additional pay date.
 If the company can identify the middle of a pay cycle instead, we recommend starting a discussion with the payroll vendor about the possibility to run a mid-cycle payroll to fit one additional payroll at the end of the 8-week period and maximize the amount of payroll that will be eligible for forgiveness.

 With reference to other qualifying costs, make sure to also plan to maximize the amount of these costs that can be fit into the 8-week window.

 Two very important things to keep in mind are to maintain employees by headcount and not reduce any employee’s compensation by more than 25 percent compared to their most recent full quarter.

 The current method of calculating FTE for the purposes of evaluating possible reductions in the amount of PPP loan forgiveness can be done in one of two ways: